 A nutritionally balanced diet is essential for gaining strength and rapid healing.
-If multiple implants have been placed for upper or lower complete dentures, your diet should consist of full liquids and pureed foods for a few days as instructed by Drs.
-Fraser and Michaels followed by a slow advancement of your diet as tolerated to normal food.
+If multiple implants have been placed for upper or lower complete dentures, your diet should consist of full liquids and pureed foods for a few days as instructed by Dr. Patel and Dr. Fraser followed by a slow advancement of your diet as tolerated to normal food.
 If you had a single implant placed, your diet should consist of soft foods, that do not require chewing but instead are just swallowed for about 5 days.
 Drink an abundance of water.
 Do not use straws for 24 hours.

 There usually is a slight elevation of temperature for 24-48 hours after implant surgery.
-If fever persists above 101.5
+If fever persists above 101.5, call the office.

 If you received anesthesia or sedation for implant surgery, refrain from driving a motor vehicle or operating machinery for 24 hours.

 Call the office at Gahanna Office Phone Number (614) 471-6600 if you experience: